luispedro/talk-scientific-communication/talk.md

 We are focusing here on the _research talk_ context: a presentation of less than 30 minutes of novel scientific work to an audience of peers.

+This lecture has too much text to be a good research talk!

 ---

 ## Purpose of the talk